dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   An augmenting initializer uses `augment super` and the original declaration is not a variable with an initializer.

-*   Multiple augmenting libraries augment the same variable or getter/setter pair.
-Of course, one augmenting library may explicitly augment both a getter and setter with the same name.

 *   A final variable is augmented with a setter.
 (Instead, the augmentation library can declare a *non-augmenting* setter that goes alongside the